whitedavidp/android-unistroke-keyboard/README.md

 13. Added support for the Graffiti Menu gesture to the common gesture list.

 14. Added pseudo-support for the Graffiti Shortcut gesture to the special gesture list.
 As this is a unistroke recognizer, I cannot implement the full Graffiti behavior as these require multi-strokes.
 As near as I could come was to optionally launch a settings-specified app upon recognition of the shortcut gesture.
 This could be a dictionary app, for example.
-I personally use clipboard text expansion app which is fairly close to the original Graffiti shortcut function.
+I personally use a clipboard text expansion app which is fairly close to the original Graffiti shortcut function.

 <img alt="gesture" src="./docs/images/gesture.png" width="400px">